‘One Piece’ Manga Chapter 854: Luffy, Sanji Reunite And Other Rescues [Spoil

 Luffy is merely happy with the fact that Sanji is aware of Lady Pudding’s cruel intentions.
 Moreover, he is content with the fact that the chef did not go ahead and marry Big Mom’s daughter.
 Sanji had been head over heels in love with Lady Pudding, but the latter’s unbridled confession to Reiju had opened his eyes.
 Surprisingly, Sanji had managed to restrain himself and did not lash out at Pudding.
 Perhaps he was worried about Zeff, Baratie and the hostage situation on the East Blue.

-In the previous chapter, Reiju tried to persuade Sanji to escape, and revealed that she had swapped the explosive bracelets Big Mom had placed on the chef’s hands, with fakes.
+In the previous chapter, Reiju tried to persuade Sanji to escape and revealed that she had swapped the explosive bracelets Big Mom had placed on the chef’s hands, with fakes.
 Coupled with the unusual calmness displayed by Sanji, it is quite likely that he will attempt to reunite with Luffy.

 The Straw Hats captain appeared concerned about the hostage situation orchestrated by Big Mom on the East Blue.
 However, in the previous chapter, Luffy was seen jumping from a window high up in the Whole Cake Chateau.
 Back when Sanji was attempting to get rid of Luffy, the latter had promised he would stay at the very spot they parted ways, and stay hungry until Sanji himself fed him.
 Hence, it is quite likely that Luffy will try his best to return to the spot and wait for his friend.